 Lastly, there are software services that will help you determine, collect and remit tax in whichever municipalities you sell.
 But, you guessed it.
 These software services come with a price and as a small business, these can dig into the bottom line.
 If you’re interested in learning more about these services here are some examples, TaxJar, TaxCloud, Taxify, Avalara and more.
 Costs for these services range from $9/month to $47/month and higher and depend on your monthly transactions.

-The one good thing about these tax services is that many will integrate directly with your sales platform and accounting software including Amazon, ebay, Shopify, Stripe, WooCommerce, Xero, PayPal, Etsy, etc.
+The one good thing about these tax services is that many will integrate directly with your sales platform or accounting software including Amazon, ebay, Shopify, Stripe, WooCommerce, Xero, PayPal, Etsy, etc.

-However, if your small business uses a third party platform to sell goods, such as Amazon, Etsy or Ebay, it may already be collecting sales tax on your behalf.
-If so, there’s no need to worry.
-Definitely worth checking out to see if this is already happening for you.
+However, if your small business uses a third party platform to sell goods, such as Amazon, Etsy or Ebay, it may be collecting sales tax on your behalf.
+If so, you only need to be concerned with making sure you file and remit the tax with the correct authorities.
+Definitely worth checking to see if sales tax collection is already happening for you via your online platform.

 What are your concerns with sales tax collection for your small business?